vrsreeganesh/MatlabxCUDA/_sources/Chapters/SkeletalMex.md

 ## Miscellaneous
-make sure that the data is cleaned-up through free() and cudaFree().
+Once the processing is done, make sure to clean up the initialized variables through free() and cudaFree().